 This bill amends the current law regarding the distribution of absentee ballot applications by the Secretary of State.
 Specifically, it introduces a new requirement that absentee ballot applications cannot be sent to city or town clerks more than 45 days before an election.
-The bill includes provisions for the Secretary of State to maintain a record of when and how these applications are sent, as well as the number of applications forwarded to clerks.
-The new legal language inserted into the law emphasizes the 45-day timeline and the record-keeping responsibilities of the Secretary of State.
+The Secretary of State is also mandated to maintain a record of the date and method of distribution of these applications, as well as the quantity forwarded to clerks.
+The legal language added to the existing statute includes provisions for the timing of application distribution and record-keeping, while no deletions from the current law are specified.

 Statutes affected: